 Disability Statistics and Data

-Disability statistics can be a powerful tool to increase our collective understanding of the barriers faced by the disability population in the workforce.
-Piecing together data is like connecting the pieces of a jigsaw puzzle in allowing one to eventually see a more complete picture.
-These six statistical resource links are provided to help you gain insights on current and historical labor force participation at the national, state, and county level.
+Disability statistics can be a useful tool to increase our collective understanding of the barriers faced by the disability population in the workforce.
+This information can also help us learn more about the customers we serve each day at an American Job Center.
+The following resource links are provided to help you gain insights on current and historical labor force participation at the national, state, and county level.

-University of Montana Research and Training Center on Disability in Rural Communities: This link allows users to access data about disability in rural areas and communities across the country.
-Users can download disability data for every county across the U.S and Puerto Rico.
-Note: This data is based on the period between 2011-2015.
+- University of Montana Research and Training Center on Disability in Rural Communities: This link allows users to access data about disability in rural areas and communities across the country.

-Drive Disability Employment Website: Drive allows users to find specific state data disability information on labor force participation.
+- DRIVE Disability Employment: The DRIVE link, sponsored by ODEP, allows users to find specific state data disability information on labor force participation.
 Simply click on a state to view that state’s full profile, including all data points, vocational rehabilitation profile, and relevant state initiatives.